car251290/New-marvel-comic/README.md

 Motivation Hooks solve a wide variety of seemingly unconnected problems in React that we’ve encountered over five years of writing and maintaining tens of thousands of components.
 Whether you’re learning React, use it daily, or even prefer a different library with a similar component model, you might recognize some of these problems.

+## Https
+What does HTTPS do?
+When properly configured, an HTTPS connection guarantees three things:

+Confidentiality.
+The visitor’s connection is encrypted, obscuring URLs, cookies, and other sensitive metadata.
+Authenticity.
+The visitor is talking to the “real” website, and not to an impersonator or through a person-in-the-middle.
+Integrity.
+The data sent between the visitor and the website has not been tampered with or modified.
+A plain HTTP connection can be easily monitored, modified, and impersonated.